kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/metadata/toolkit/compose/description.md

-Jetpack Compose is Android’s recommended modern toolkit for building native UI.
+Jetpack Compose is Android`s recommended modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs.